Gdoc/Admin

 So you may wonder: why is it then the case that in the last few years, we have seen such rapid growth in intra-industry trade between rich countries?

-The increase in intra-industry between rich countries seems paradoxical under the light of comparative advantage because in recent decades we have seen convergence in key factors, such as human capital, across these countries.
+The increase in intra-industry trade between rich countries seems paradoxical in light of comparative advantage because, in recent decades, we have seen convergence in key factors, such as human capital, across these countries.

 The solution to the paradox is actually not very complicated: Comparative advantage is one, but not the only force driving incentives to specialization and trade.